 These men said the warm connection with infants and toddlers was unexpected, a surprise, which created an opportunity for them to reconsider the importance of family.
 They said the role of grandfather gave them a sense of fulfilment, satisfaction and joy.

-While the men went about their roles in different ways; some consciously teaching and showing their grandchildren the good things in life, others showing discipline and responsibility and other focusing on fun and play, all of the men talked about the importance of ‘being there’ for their grandchildren and treating them all the same, regardless of the size of the family.
-Each of them wanted to provide an emotionally safe environment for their grand-kids.
+While the men went about their roles in different ways; some consciously teaching and showing their grandchildren the good things in life, others showing discipline and responsibility and others focusing on fun and play, all of the men talked about the importance of ‘being there’ for their grandchildren and treating them all the same, regardless of the size of the family.
+Each of them wanted to provide an emotionally safe environment for their grandkids.

 I asked Hubby what his favourite part of being a grandfather was and he said, “just hearing them say Grandad”.
 It’s a title you treasure and never take for granted.